 You can help experts understand track and assess the severity of drought by participating in one or more of the programs designed to monitor environmental conditions.
 These on-the-ground reports are incredibly useful for identifying and tracking drought and can improve coordination, communication, and collaboration between citizens and scientists.

 Report Your Conditions

 Anyone with local knowledge can submit Condition Monitoring Reports (CMOR) to the nation’s most comprehensive database of drought impacts.
-The CMOR (“see more”) reports are designed to help experts understand and track drought.
+The CMOR (“see more”) reports are designed to help you and experts track and understand drought.
 Since seeing is believing, we recommend that you submit a photo each month or each season, which provides an ongoing comparison of wet, dry and normal conditions.

 Are you interested in measuring rain, hail or snow?